vincenthan2012-hub/PolySpeak/README.md

 - **Frontend**: React + TypeScript + Vite
 - **Speech Recognition**: Whisper (via @xenova/transformers)
 - **AI Analysis**: Configurable LLM providers (Gemini, OpenAI, Ollama, etc.)
+- **Text-to-Speech**: Web Speech API with automatic fallback to Edge TTS
 - **Storage**: LocalStorage for saved items and settings
 - **Audio Format**: WebM (Opus codec) → Converted to WAV for Whisper

+### Text-to-Speech (TTS) Support

+The app uses a smart TTS system with multiple fallback layers:

+1. **Primary**: Web Speech API (browser's built-in TTS)
+   - Works in most modern browsers
+   - May require VPN in some regions (e.g., mainland China)

+2. **First Fallback**: Edge TTS (Microsoft Edge Text-to-Speech API)
+   - **Works in ANY browser** (Chrome, Firefox, Safari, Edge, etc.) - no need to use Edge browser!
+   - Automatically used when Web Speech API is unavailable
+   - Better compatibility in mainland China
+   - Supports multiple languages and voices
+   - **Note**: May have CORS restrictions in some network environments

+3. **Second Fallback**: Google Translate TTS
+   - Automatically used when Edge TTS fails (e.g., due to CORS)
+   - Works without CORS issues by using Audio element directly
+   - Supports multiple languages
+   - Good compatibility in most regions

+**Important**:
+- Edge TTS is a web API service, not tied to Edge browser.
+You can use it in Chrome, Firefox, Safari, or any modern browser.
+- The app automatically tries each TTS service in order until one works.
+- If all TTS services fail, you'll see a helpful error message with suggestions.

 ## Troubleshooting